-Are you currently on the hunt for that perfect new domain for your startup?
-Do you feel the stress setting in, wondering why all of it even matters?
-Whether you’re launching a business for the very first time, or you happen to be a serial entrepreneur crafting a new brand, this step doesn’t get much easier—the thought process to pick a name is relatively the same.
-There are factors that matter when purchasing a new domain name, and some that look like they should but can end up getting in the way.
-Here we’ll break down what actually matters when you buy a domain for a new business.
+Are you on the hunt for that perfect new domain name before you begin combing through web design services for small business?
+Do you feel any pressure, wondering why having the perfect domain name even matters?
+Whether you’re launching a small business for the very first time, or you happen to be a serial entrepreneur crafting a new brand around your startup, choosing a domain doesn’t get easier down the road—the thought process you go through when picking a domain name is relatively the same no matter how seasoned of a business owner you are.
+There are some factors that matter when purchasing that new domain, and some that look like they should matter but don’t—and instead end up getting in the way.
+Here we break down what actually matters when you buy a domain for a new business.

-FALSE: New, or less common TLD’s, like .agency or .guru negatively impact SERPs.
+FALSE: New, or less common TLDs, like .agency or .guru negatively impact SERPs.

 FALSE: Don’t buy the .io TLD for your technology business because it’s actually a ccTLD.

 Though .io TLD is technically a ccTLD belonging to the British Indian Ocean Territory region, Google treats this top-level domain as a ‘gccTLD’ to stop undesired geo-targeting.
 This is great news for tech-focused companies, given the strong resemblance to ‘I/O’ and its already global use throughout the IT industry.